 The lack of parity in professional cycling has been at the forefront of the sport in recent years, particularly when it comes to live television coverage, course difficulty and pay, but some changes are on the way.
-UCI President David Lappartient confirmed to Cyclingnews that the sport's governing body is set to enforce a minimum wage for women's teams at the beginning of 2020.
+UCI President David Lappartient confirmed to Cyclingnews that the sport's governing body is set to enforce a minimum wage for women's teams at the beginning of 2020 - which is part of the road map to the Agenda 2022.

 Lappartient did not reveal how much women can expect to earn on an annual basis, but he did warn that not every woman who races for a UCI team will be entitled to a minimum salary, rather only those who are contracted to race with the highest tiered teams.